 Key Initiatives Outcomes and Impact World Cities Summit 2021 CDL presented two specially-curated panel sessions for World Cities Summit 2021 in June 2021.
 The first panel session, titled "Smart & Sustainable Cities - Innovative Startups", was enjoyed by more than 640 virtual attendees.
 CDL showcased seven local innovators whose technologies and solutions aim to help drive changes in the construction, renewable energy, food security, circularity and waste management sectors.
 Watch the recording here Titled "Smart and Sustainable Cities - Global Strategies", the second panel session featured four international experts in green buildings, smart cities and carbon management who shared insights on the global race to a net zero carbon future, strategies that worked, and how to build smarter and more sustainable cities for greater climate and social resilience.
 Watch the recording here Speaking Engagements by CDL Chief Sustainability Officer CDL is often invited to share our two-decade strong business case of ESG integration.
-In 2021, CDL's Chief Sustainability Officer CDL is often invited to share our two-decade strong business case of ESG integration.
-In 2021, CDL's Chief Sustainability Officer spoke at more than 120 local and international platforms, covering topics such as strategic UN SDG integration, moving carbon future, green building and future cities, sustainability reporting, ESG investing and green financing, and more Number of engagements: Singapore: 72 International: 42 Academia: 10 Virtual Singapore Sustainability Academy: The Future of Sustainability Reporting Webinar 3-Part Series The Future of Sustainability Reporting 3-part series was held across 2021, and was attended by more than 1,000 attendees from 25 con including China, the US, Denmark and Nigeria.
-All three sessions focused on different areas key to advancing a business's sustainability read the first webinar of the series covered key topics and global trends on ESG disclosure.
-In the second webinar, the session focused on chand opportunities for SME reporters and the expert panel shared tips for SMEs that are beginning their sustainability reporting journey to take it to the next level.
-Lastly, the third webinar featured three prominent ESG investing experts who shared their insights and advice rising expectations of investors on corporate sustainability performance and reporting.
+In 2021, CDL's Chief Sustainability Officer Ms Esther An, spoke at more than 120 local and international platforms, covering topics such as strategic UN SDG integration, moving towards a net zero carbon future, green building and future cities, sustainability reporting, ESG investing and green financing, and more.
+Number of engagements: Singapore: 72 International: 42 Academia: 10 Virtual Singapore Sustainability Academy: The Future of Sustainability Reporting Webinar 3-Part Series The Future of Sustainability Reporting 3-part series was held across 2021, and was attended by more than 1,000 attendees from 25 countries, including China, the US, Denmark and Nigeria.
+All three sessions focused on different areas key to advancing a business's sustainability reporting.
+The first webinar of the series covered key topics and global trends on ESG disclosure.
+In the second webinar, the session focused on challenges and opportunities for SME reporters and the expert panel shared tips for SMEs that are beginning their sustainability reporting journey or aiming to take it to the next level.
+Lastly, the third webinar featured three prominent ESG investing experts who shared their insights and advice on the rising expectations of investors on corporate sustainability performance and reporting.
 Part 1: Watch the recording here Part 2: Watch the recording here Part 3: Watch the recording here Stakeholder Engagement on Sustainability and Green Buildings CDL actively engages stakeholders along our value chain to encourage more sustainable practices.
 This includes engaging tenants and homebuyers through initiatives such as our Green Lease Partnership Programme and Green Living Guide, and raising supplier awareness through a Supplier Code of Conduct and CDL's 5-Star EHS Seminar.
 Please refer to "Decarbonising Towards Net Zero" for more information.